-The end elevation dimensions are the same for all frame sizes.
+The end elevation dimensions for each stand type are the same for all frame sizes.
 The control surface can be separated from the stand for access to the premises.
 The control surface sections can also be split apart if required.